A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Tests

 \subsubsection{TestU01 library of Tests}

 This library offers implementations of many stringent tests -- the classical ones as well as many recent ones.
-It was developed by Pierre L'Ecuyer and Richard Simard \cite{L'Ecuyer:2007:TCL:1268776.1268777} to remove the limitations of existing testbeds -- like inability to modify the test parameters (such as, the input file type, $p$-values etc) as well as include new updated tests.
-It includes several battery of tests, including most of the tests in Diehard and many more with more flexibility to select the test parameters than in Diehard.
-However, we have selected the battery \emph{rabbit} (bbattery\_RabbitFile()) to test the PRNGs.
-The reason for choosing this test-suite having only a particular selection of tests is -- this battery is specifically designed to test a sequence of random bits produced by a generator.
-As already mentioned, our target is to test the binary sequences generated by the PRNGs, hence, this test-suite accomplish our requirement.
-It contains the following $26$ tests from different modules (mentioned in parenthesis for each test) which are said to be sufficient to test a PRNG for general non-cryptographic purposes : \begin{small} \begin{framed} 1.
+It was developed by Pierre L'Ecuyer and Richard Simard \cite{L'Ecuyer:2007:TCL:1268776.1268777} to remove the limitations of existing testbeds -- like inability to modify the test parameters (such as, the input file type, $p$-values etc.) as well as to encompass new updated tests.
+It comprises of several battery of tests, including most of the tests in Diehard and many more with more flexibility to select the test parameters than in Diehard.
+However, we have selected the battery \emph{rabbit} to test the PRNGs.
+The reason for choosing this test-suite is -- this battery is specifically designed to test a sequence of random bits produced by a generator.
+It contains the following $26$ tests from different modules (mentioned in parenthesis for each test): \begin{small} \begin{framed} 1.
 MultinomialBitsOver test (smultin), 2.
 ClosePairsBitMatch in $t = 2$ dimensions (snpair) and 3.
 ClosePairsBitMatch in $t = 4$ dimensions (snpair), 4.
 AppearanceSpacings test (svaria), 5.
 LinearComplexity test (scomp), 6.
-LempelZiv test (scomp), 7. spectral test of Fourier1 (sspectral), and 8. spectral test of Fourier3 (sspectral), 9.
+LempelZiv test (scomp), 7.
+Spectral test of Fourier1 (sspectral), and 8.
+Spectral test of Fourier3 (sspectral), 9.
 LongestHeadRun test (sstring), 10.
 PeriodsInStrings test (sstring), 11.
 HammingWeight with blocks of $L = 32$ bits test (sstring), 12.
 HammingCorrelation test with blocks of $L = 32$ bits (sstring), 13.
 HammingCorrelation test with blocks of $L = 64$ bits (sstring) and 14.
 HammingCorrelation test with blocks of $L = 128$ bits (sstring), 15.
 HammingIndependence with blocks of $L = 16$ bits (sstring), 16.
 HammingIndependence with blocks of $L = 32$ bits (sstring) and 17.
 HammingIndependence with blocks of $L = 64$ bits (sstring), 18.AutoCorrelation test with a lag $d = 1$ (sstring)and 19.
 AutoCorrelation test with a lag $d = 2$ (sstring), 20.
 Run test (sstring), 21.
 MatrixRank test with $32 \times 32$ matrices (smarsa) and 22.
 MatrixRank test with $320 \times 320$ matrices (smarsa), 23.
 RandomWalk1 test with walks of length $L = 128$ (swalk), 24.
 RandomWalk1 test with walks of length $L = 1024$ (swalk), and 25.
 RandomWalk1 test with walks of length $L = 10016$ (swalk). \end{framed} \end{small}